tbedford/Website-Test/source/articles/can-rust-help.md

 # Can Rust help?

+Summary: In this article I look into some problems with C pointers and wonder if Rust can help.

 I've heard a little bit about Rust and was thinking about its use in developing low-level code.
 I'm not totally sure what it's capable of though as I've not had time to go into it - yet.
 I think it may be a